James Peterson

 Growing the Customer Base

-As ENEL trials progressed, Piclo pursued a new opportunity - National Grid ESO’s Local Constraint Market (LCM) tender.
-As the UX lead for operations and settlement, I played a key role in ensuring the success of this strategic project.
+As ENEL trials progressed, Piclo pursued a new opportunity, National Grid ESO’s Local Constraint Market (LCM) tender.
+I played a key role in ensuring the success of this strategic project.

 My responsibilities included: